How to Prevent Marathon Training Injuries

 If you love to run, then the fall and winter are your seasons.
 This is the time of year when serious runners take advantage of the cooler weather and start preparing their bodies for the spring race season.
 For many weekend warriors, this might be the time when they consider making the leap from a 5K or 10K race distance to a half marathon or even a marathon.

-Added miles = added wear & tear
+Added miles means added wear and tear to your joints

 Focusing your training on a long-distance race like a marathon is certainly a noble goal, but it must be approached with caution, as well.
 Training your body to run 26.2 miles takes hard work and preparation, and it demands to be taken seriously.
 The same also holds true for shorter races such as the 13.1-mile half marathon.

-“In general, most of the problems I see in my patients are overuse injuries from repetitive motion due to increased volume and distance,” says Dr. Carolyn Marie Kienstra, a pediatric sports medicine specialist with the University of Miami Sports Medicine Institute.
+“In general, most of the problems I see in my patients are overuse injuries from repetitive motion due to increased volume and distance,” says Dr. Carolyn Marie Landsberg, a pediatric sports medicine specialist with the University of Miami Sports Medicine Institute.
 “This includes things like tendonitis and problems with the hips, knees, ankles and feet.”

 - Plantar fasciitis